trunghng/trunghng.github.io/content/posts/machine-learning/pgm-representation.md

 **Proposition 20**: *If the directed graph $\mathcal{G}$ is **moral** (in the sense that it contains no [immoralities](#immorality), i.e. for any pair of $X,Y$ in $\mathcal{G}$ sharing a child, there is a covering edge between $X$ and $Y$), then its moralized graph $\mathcal{M}[\mathcal{G}]$, which now has the same edges as $\mathcal{G}$, is a perfect map of $\mathcal{G}$.*

+In other words, this result states that a moral graph $\mathcal{G}$ can be converted to a Markov network without losing independencies assertions.

 **Proof**
 Let $\mathcal{H}=\mathcal{M}[\mathcal{G}]$, then $\mathcal{H}$ and $\mathcal{G}$ have the same edges.
 As in [Proposition 19](#prop19), we have shown that $\mathcal{I}(\mathcal{H})\subset\mathcal{I}(\mathcal{G})$, our problem remains to prove that $\mathcal{I}(\mathcal{H})\supset\mathcal{I}(\mathcal{G})$.
 Assume that there is an independence